medikoo/modules-webmake/README.md

    version 0.3 of the same package.
 If both package A and B are required, package B will most likely end up buggy.

-   This is because webmake will only bundle the version that was called first.
+   This is because Webmake will only bundle the version that was called first.
 So in this case package B will end up with version 0.2 instead of 0.3.